 The Harmsworth Collection

 There are a few notable objects associated with Robert Falcon Scott ('Scott of the Antarctic') and Sir Francis Drake, including Scott’s silver-gilt Christening Cup and the skis from his 1902 Antarctic expedition, and the legendary Drake’s Drum dating from the late 1500s-early 1600s.
 Our collections also include an important group of documents, printed books and pamphlets associated with Sir Francis Drake and his descendants.
-These key items will all be on display in 100 Journeys.
+These key items are all on display in 100 Journeys.

 Eddystone Lighthouses and Plymouth Breakwater